Domo Student Training Course Recap

 Helpful Tips

 For students taking the course, I recommend exploring on your own as you move through the lessons.
-Having Domo pulled up in a separate window as you progress through the course is immensely helpful and allows you to follow along in real time with the instructions, even when not participating in a hands-on activity.
-When you do complete a hands-on activity, consider continuing to experiment with the created dataset or card after the activity is completed to become more comfortable with navigating Domo’s many capabilities.
+Keep Domo open in a separate window as you progress through the course to follow along in real time, even when you’re not participating in a hands-on activity.
+After completing a hands-on activity, continue experimenting with the dataset or card to become more comfortable navigating Domo’s many capabilities.

 It is also helpful to know that some small pieces of the course are out of date.
-Domo is constantly updating, and therefore some of the practice datasets, as well as minor portions of Analyzer, have changed slightly since the course was created.
+Because Domo is constantly innovating, some practice datasets and portions of Analyzer have changed since the course’s creation.
 This does not impact your ability to complete the course, and the core concepts remain relevant.

-Finally, it is important to note that the Domo Student Training Course doesn’t cover App Studio, Domo’s low-code app builder that allows users to create custom applications to visualize and interact with their data.
-Since App Studio isn’t covered here, I recommend learning more about it in Domo’s App Studio Overview course.
-You can additionally check out our App Studio guide to help you get started.
+Finally, it is important to note that the Domo Student Training Course doesn’t cover App Studio, Domo’s low-code app builder, that allows users to create custom applications to visualize and interact with their data.
+Because this course doesn’t cover App Studio, I recommend exploring it in Domo’s App Studio Overview course.
+You can also check out our App Studio guide to help you get started.

 Conclusion